opencadc/caom2ui/caom2-search-server/README.md

 See the [index.jsp](src/main/resources/META-INF/resources/index.jsp) for properties to set, although it is very recommended to leave them as their defaults.

+### Deployment options
+#### Properties File
+config/org.opencadc.search.properties

+#### Secondary TAP data source
+On the query form, there is the option of enabling a toggle to allow Archive Search to switch between two TAP data services.

+The primary service is defined in the Properties file using: org.opencadc.search.tap-service-id

+The secondary as
+org.opencadc.search.maq-tap-service-id

+To enable the toggle, include a key/value pair using the secondary key in the Properties File

 ### Running

 #### Running in a Servlet Container